Luke460/steering-wheel-master/readme.md

 The following settings can be applied to every steering wheel to generate a linear lut.
 The in-game **FFB gain** must be set to 100% and the **minimum FFB** must be set to 0%.
 Make sure to also disable the centering force of your steering wheel if present.

-### Silent mode
+### Standard mode (recommended for all steering wheels)
-This preset is noticeably quieter, although the force feedback is slightly weaker.
-Since the peak power is lower, this option preserves the lifespan of the device.
+This is the standard preset and offers a good compromise between strength and quietness.
+Basically it only removes the dead zone leaving a linear behavior.
  - ***Lut generation method***: linear lut generation
- - ***FFB Peak reduction***: 5 (this option slightly reduce the overall noise of your steering wheel and extend its lifespan)
+ - ***FFB Peak reduction***: 0
  - ***FFB power enhancement***: 0
  - ***Dead zone enhancement***: 5 (this value depends on your wheel dead zone, but should be similar to this value)

-### Standard mode
+### Silent mode
-This is the standard preset and offers a good compromise between strength and quietness.
-Basically it only removes the dead zone leaving a default behavior.
+This preset is noticeably quieter, although the force feedback is slightly weaker and less linear.
+Since the peak power is lower, this option preserves the lifespan of the device.
  - ***Lut generation method***: linear lut generation
- - ***FFB Peak reduction***: 0
+ - ***FFB Peak reduction***: 5 (this option slightly reduce the overall noise of your steering wheel and extend its lifespan)
  - ***FFB power enhancement***: 0
  - ***Dead zone enhancement***: 5 (this value depends on your wheel dead zone, but should be similar to this value)

 ### Extreme mode
-This preset makes force feedback noticeably stronger (but makes the steering wheel slightly noisy) by increasing the low and medium values of FFB in a progressive manner.
+This preset makes force feedback noticeably stronger (but makes the steering wheel slightly noisy and less linear) by increasing the low and medium values of FFB in a progressive manner.
 Keep in mind that the maximum peak force is always limited to 100%.
+This option increases clipping.
  - ***Lut generation method***: linear lut generation
  - ***FFB Peak reduction***: 0
  - ***FFB power enhancement***: 5